MontrealCorpusTools/PolyglotDB/docs/source/tutorial_custom_script.rst

 =======================
 The `Praat script`_ used for this analysis will extract H1-H2 and amplitude differences for higher harmonics (A1, A2, A3).
 It is adopted from an online script from the `UCLA Phonetics Lab`_.

+Each measure is extracted at 10 time points per vowel.

 For more information on how to format your Praat script, check out (:ref:`custom_script_encoding`)

 .. _tutorial_vq_analysis: